belle2/basf2/online_book/prerequisites/ssh.rst

 if it exits.
 You just have to re-connect and re-attach the old screen/tmux session.
 A terminal multiplexer allows for example to

-* Start a process (e.g. a download or compilation) in a tmux session on your work computer, log out (which detaches the session) go home and from your home desktop / notebook re-attach the session and check how your process is doing.
+* Start a process (e.g. a download or compilation) on your work computer, log out (which detaches the session) go home and from your home desktop / notebook re-attach the session and check how your process is doing.

 * Having multiple interactive shells in parallel on a remote host, without needing to open multiple terminals and connecting from each one seperately.